-CHAPTER 6 EVALUATION OF REASONABLE RANGE OF RESTORATION ALTERNATIVES
+CHAPTER 6: EVALUATION OF REASONABLE RANGE OF RESTORATION ALTERNATIVES

-A detailed evaluation of the preferred restoration alternative and brief evaluations of the nonpreferred alternatives are provided in the following subsections.
+A detailed evaluation of the selected restoration alternative and brief evaluations of the nonselected alternatives are provided in the following subsections.

-6.1 SUMMARY OF PREFERRED ALTERNATIVE
+6.1 SUMMARY OF SELECTED ALTERNATIVE

-The compensatory restoration alternative preferred by NOAA following the application of the evaluation criteria presented in Section 5.2 is shoreline protection and salt marsh restoration on the Texas Chenier Plain National Wildlife Refuge Complex.
+The compensatory restoration alternative selected by NOAA following the application of the evaluation criteria presented in Section 5.2 is shoreline protection and salt marsh restoration on the Texas Chenier Plain National Wildlife Refuge Complex.
 The description and analysis of the project below, as well as how the restoration project was scaled to restore natural resource and service injuries, are based on a project-specific preliminary design concept rather than detailed engineering plans.
-If the alternative is selected in the Final DARP/EA, the project will undergo pre-project engineering to design the shoreline protection structure and the marsh.
+Prior to implementation, the project would undergo pre-project engineering to design the shoreline protection structure and the marsh.
 Should significant changes in the project concept, scope, resulting benefits, compliance with environmental regulations, or cost arise during the detailed engineering and design of the project, NOAA may re-evaluate its preference for this alternative.